Château de Condé: History

 Antoine de Bourbon, Duke of Vendôme, was the father of King Henry IV of France, and his brother, Louis de Bourbon, was the first Prince of Condé, who frequently came to the Château de Condé to hunt, as a child.

 Cardinal Charles de Bourbon rebuilt the castle in Renaissance style in the 16th century.
 The two gatehouses are the testimony of this time.
 The gatehouse on the right was inhabited by the Captain of the Castle; it still contains an underground jail with an exceptional locking system.
 The one on the left (now a barn) was the house-keeper's lodge.
 The castle was one of the strongholds of the Prince of Condé, who was chief of the Protestant party during the French Wars of Religion.
 His wife, Éléonore de Roye, and her children often came here to get away from the troubles.

 Up to 1624, the date of the marriage of Marie de Bourbon, Countess of Soissons to Thomas, Prince of Carignan (the present Italian royal family), the castle belonged to the House of Condé.
-Unfortunately, it was badly damaged, from 1711 to 1719, by troops that were sent by King Louis XIV of France, who had it confiscated during the Franco-Austrian War (the owner of the time being a cousin of an Austrian general).
+Unfortunately, it was badly damaged, from 1711 to 1719, by troops that were sent by King Louis XIV, who had it confiscated during the Franco-Austrian War (the owner of the time being a cousin of an Austrian general).
 It was stayed in by the famous Jeanne Baptiste d'Albert, comtesse de Verrue.